 - Ratios: ESA maintains low student to instructor ratios for practical training.

-- License: The Professional Fire Fighter Programs at ESA are licensed by the Private Career Colleges Branch, Alberta Advanced Education.
+- License: The Professional Fire Fighter Programs at ESA are licensed by the Private Career Colleges Branch of Alberta Advanced Education.

 - Funding: The Professional Fire Fighter Programs - Enhanced and Flex are both designated for student funding.

-The NFPA 1001 courses are examined through practical audits and written examinations provided and marked by the Office of the Fire Commissioner (OFC).
+The NFPA 1001 courses are examined through practical audits and written examinations provided and marked by the Accreditation & Certification Unit Technical and Corporate Services, Municipal Affairs.

-Based on OFC accreditation, a mark of 70% or greater is required on each examination.
+Based on Municipal Affairs accreditation, a mark of 70% or greater is required on each examination.
 Students receiving marks of 60% to 69% on an examination will be allowed one rewrite.
 Marks below 60% are considered a failure.
 Rewrites are an additional cost to the student.

 Credentials and Accreditation

-The Office of the Fire Commissioner (OFC), Government of Alberta holds the accreditation for fire fighter training in the province of Alberta.
-ESA liaises directly with the OFC regarding examinations, evaluations and certifications.
+The Accreditation & Certification Unit Technical and Corporate Services, Municipal Affairs, Government of Alberta holds the accreditation for fire fighter training in the province of Alberta.
+ESA liaises directly with Municipal Affairs regarding examinations, evaluations and certifications.
 Costs of examinations, evaluations and certificates are included in ESA tuition fees.

 The successful ESA Professional Fire Fighter - Flex student will receive the following certifications: